 - In 2004 our leadership team traveled to Rwanda on the 10th anniversary of the genocide to begin our work.

 - The entire group of 47 met at the 2005 Lausanne Movement conference in Thailand – an extraordinary week that culminated in a dramatic foot washing.
-We drafted a major paper which has been widely distributed throughout the world: “Reconciliation as the Mission of God: Faithful Christian Witness in a World of Destructive Conflicts.”
+We adopted a Pattaya Covenant to commit to continued mission and drafted a major paper which has been widely distributed throughout the world: “Reconciliation as the Mission of God: Faithful Christian Witness in a World of Destructive Conflicts.”
 Here are the pamphlet version, Korean version, and Arabic version.

 - The catalytic relationships and work of this Lausanne working group planted seeds for the 2005 founding of the Duke Divinity School Center for Reconciliation, the African Great Lakes Initiative, and Northeast Asia Reconciliation Initiative.